RedCode2/sudokuAI/README.md

 ### 3. Run the Project

-To start the SudokuAI locally, run:
+To start SudokuAI locally, run:

 ```bash
 npm run dev
 ```

 This will start the development server.
-Open your browser and navigate to `http://localhost:3000` to access the SudokuAI interface.
+Open your browser and navigate to `http://localhost:5178` to access SudokuAI.

 ---